ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ipexplorer.md

 To help evaluate the performance of the processors, Arm IP Explorer provides a number of RTL-based simulation systems that allow you to run benchmark code on them.

-See the [Custom software for simulation with IP Explorer](/learning-paths/cross-platform/ipexplorer/) learning path for more information.

 ## Create SoC Concept

-An `SoC Concept` is the first step towards the architectural design of your device.
+A `SoC Concept` is the first step towards the architectural design of your device.

 You can select any of the Arm IPs that you wish to use, including those configured previously, and define how they can be connected.